What’s your Starting Strategy

 - He's ready to quit because affiliate marketing doesn't work

-Now if you took this journey and took one good offer tested against a couple other similar offers.
+What if you take this journey, instead of taking one good offer and test against a couple of other similar offers?

-- In the example above if you stick to one traffic source, the newbie would really understand the traffic source.
+- In the example above, you stick to one traffic source, the newbie would understand the traffic source.

 - By now they would have created a couple of killer angles that work.

-- It would have made an effort by now to meet somebody locally or online that is running traffic similar to theirs.
+- They would have made an effort by now to meet a like-minded affiliate locally or online running traffic similar to them.

-- Is getting some profitable campaigns, because they have been spying and pretty much knows most of the affiliates in that vertical.
+- They are getting a few profitable campaigns because they have been spying and pretty much know most of the vertical affiliates.

-- They tested a bunch of ads, a bunch of landing pages, and set up a bunch of campaigns, and kind of knows what's going to work before they even upload it
+- They tested a bunch of ads and landing pages and set up a bunch of campaigns.
+They knew what was going to work before they even uploaded them.